How to protect your personal data and avoid online identity fraud

 The cybersecurity statistics are astonishing:

-• According to The Identity Theft Research Center (ITRC) Annual Data Breach Report, 2022 had the second-highest number of data compromises in the USA alone in a single year.
+• According to The Identity Theft Research Centre (ITRC) Annual Data Breach Report, 2022 had the second-highest number of data compromises in the USA alone in a single year.
 At least 422 million individuals were impacted.

 That’s crazy.